Camiloalejan/Multilayer-Perceptron-Practical-Examples-/README.md

 ## MLP_Number_Classifier.m & MLP_Number_Classifier_Camera.m

-This project has been made to classify numbers from 0 to 9 with an image taken with the web camera or any other picture taken before.
-The first file contains the training of the ANN, after, I create a file with the training data (data_Net_40000.mat).
+This project has been made to classify numbers from 0 to 9 with a real time video with the webcam in use or any other picture taken before.
+The first file contains the training of the ANN, after, I created a file with the training data (data_Net_40000.mat).
 Afterwards, the file is loaded in the second algorithm.
-There, the web camera in use will be on.
+There, the webcam will be on.
 Now, we are going to be able to see the results showing a paper sheet with a number from 0 to 9 in front of the camera.
 The answer will be displayed in the console.